• Skip to primary navigation

 • Blend the raisins, dates, and water until smooth.
 Add eggs, coconut oil and vanilla; blend until smooth.

 • Stir raisin-date mixture into the dry ingredients just until combined.
-Spread batter evenly in prepared pan.
+Spread batter evenly in prepared pan or mini-muffin cups.
+Sprinkle coconut chips or flakes on top if using.

-• Bake 30-40 minutes or until a pick inserted in center comes out clean.
-18 minutes for mini-muffins.
+• Bake 30-40 minutes or until a pick inserted in center comes out clean, and cake just begins to pull away from sides of pan.
+About 18 minutes for mini-muffins.
 Cool 10-15 minutes before slicing, or serve room temperature.

 Notes